 4. 1.
 At the time of confirming and booking of a trip, the consumer shall pay an amount that should not exceed 40% of the price of the package or, as the case may be, supplement the quantities delivered up to the said amount.

 4. 2.
-The payment of the remaining price shall be made upon delivery by the agency of the tickets, travel vouchers or any other appropriate document to the consumer that is indispensable for the proper performance of the services contracted for.
+The payment of the remaining price shall be made 60 days prior to arrival or upon delivery by the agency of the tickets, travel vouchers or any other appropriate document to the consumer that is indispensable for the proper performance of the services contracted for.
 If the consumer fails to make such payment, the agency shall request the consumer to make payment within the time limits set for that purpose.
 In the event the agency does not establish a timetable for payments, shall it be understood that the payment of the balance due of the package shall be made no later than 7 days before departure.

 4.3.
 If the consumer fails to make the payments referred to in the previous paragraphs, the agency is entitled to terminate the contract and apply the procedures laid down for that purpose.